lamberta/devkit-doc/api/ui/widget/listview.md

 filtered.toArray(); //=> [item1, item4]
 ~~~

-### datasource.keepOnly (list)
+### keepOnly (list)

+Parameters
-1. `list {array}` ---Array of items to include from this data source.
+:    1. `list {array}` ---Array of items to include from this data source.

-Remove items from the current datasource not in the given list.
+Remove items from the current datasource not in the given
+list.
 This is essential the opposite of `datasource.filter`

 ~~~
 datasource.add([item1, item2, item3, item4]);